 As a basic function of government, all state government programs must be accountable for the services they provide.
-This accountability assures that the programs achieve their stated intent (per the applicable statutes and regulations) and typically involves oversight by departments within the state (either within the same agency, or sometimes also involving review by other parts of state government or the legislature).
+This accountability assures that the programs achieve their stated intent (per the applicable statutes and regulations)

+3 House Bill 7123, Substitute A as amended.
+Making appropriations for the support of the state for the fiscal year ending June 30, 2023, (2022). https://webserver.rilegislature.gov/BillText22/HouseText22/H7123Aaa.pdf and typically involves oversight by departments within the state (either within the same agency, or sometimes also involving review by other parts of state government or the legislature).
 In the case of EOHHS, many of its social and human services programs receive funding from a federal government agency (rather than, or alongside state funding) and as such, the federal agency sets additional standards the program must follow as a condition of funding (and in some cases, as a condition of operation).
 This federal oversight defines many features for the regulatory environment under which the programs must operate.
 Federal regulations can direct some or all aspects of a program, frequently including criteria such as eligibility standards, required services, and allowable expenditures.
 Federal regulations sometimes also dictate standards for service provider enrollment, oversight, and payment activities.
 To assure that state programs are in compliance with federal regulations, federal agencies frequently require state programs to provide regular reports on program activities and can conduct audits of the state programs that they fund or regulate.
 This report provides a summary of the methods of federal oversight for each program area selected for review under this report, organized by department within EOHHS.